algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManualEnglish.md

 <div style="page-break-after: always;"></div>

-# How to lock SportShield
+# How To Lock SportShield

 The SportShield prevents your sports belongings from thieves.
 Its installation deals with a few steps: